How Do I Save My Dad’s Home from Medicaid Spend Down?

 Dear Kelly,

-I strongly recommend that every family caregiver investigate a Family Caregiver Contract.
-This is a legal way to spend down assets to qualify Medicaid.
-It is also important to look and see if the state you are living in has a filial responsibility law.
+I also recommend investigating a Family Caregiver Contract.
+This is a legal way to spend down assets to qualify for Medicaid.
+It is also important to determine if the state you are living in has a filial responsibility law.

-Of course, Advanced planning is the best approach to save the family home.
-Estate planning can help you to put the home in a family trust to avoid Medicaid spend down and avoid probate.
-Every state is different.
-It is important that you research your state laws on this topic.
+Of course, advanced planning is the best approach to save the family home.
+Estate planning can help you place the home in a family trust to avoid Medicaid spend down and probate.
+Every state is different, so it’s important to research your state laws on this topic.

 I have provided you with expanded information for you to read at your leisure.